giokok-test/simulate-rl/README.md

 replay buffer and target network.
 Continuous observations feed a small MLP which outputs action-values for the discrete manoeuvre set.

+The manoeuvres themselves are derived from ``setup/env.yaml`` at runtime via ``build_action_set``.
+The helper scales acceleration, yaw and pitch commands by ``time_step`` and the pursuer's maximum rates so that discrete actions remain valid when either quantity changes.

 Run training with:

 ```bash